31 Best Gluten-Free Restaurants in San Francisco in 2026

 What to Order

-Try the spring salad with strawberries, snap peas, cucumber, hemp hearts and a bright poppy seed dressing.
-Be sure to ask about gluten-free adaptations; this kitchen is known for accommodating guests with care.
+Try the seasonal salad followed by a seafood-packed moqueca (a fish stew), which is paired with flavorful jasmine rice.
+Be sure to ask about gluten-free adaptations of other dishes as well, as this kitchen is known for accommodating guests with care.

 Firefly Restaurant | 4288 24th St., San Francisco, CA 94114 | $$$